jcvanly/jcvanly.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science, University of New Mexico, 2026 (expected)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science, GitHub University, 2024

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * GitHub University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * GitHub University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* Sandia National Laboratories – Intern
+  * Albuquerque, NM | May 2023 – May 2024
+  * Assisted the lead engineer in modernizing and automating the team’s support ticketing system.
+  * Developed JavaScript-based automation tools, including a round-robin ticket assignment system and report auto-population scripts.
+  * Collaborated across teams to integrate and stabilize new features.
+  * Expanded service coverage to additional sites, increasing team efficiency and impact.

+* Los Alamos National Laboratory – Intern
+  * Los Alamos, NM | May 2022 – May 2023
+  * Authored a system requirements document for modernizing the Facility Engineering Department’s SharePoint site.
+  * Analyzed workflows, identified inefficiencies, and translated stakeholder needs into actionable technical specifications.
+  * Designed an implementation plan to guide the modernization of department operations.

 Skills
 ======